It sucks to buy a used iPhone to save as much money as you can and end up with a Blacklisted IMEI.

 At last, we are ready to fix a blacklisted iPhone.
-There are two ways to deal with it and the option will depend enterely on the results of your iPhone Blacklist Check results (You can read a very detailed guide to our free iPhone Unlock post) .
+There are two ways to deal with it and the option will depend entirely on the results of your iPhone Blacklist Check results (You can read a very detailed guide to our free iPhone Unlock post) .

 This option will only be applicable to you if you will use the iPhone other than the country that Blacklisted it.
 As I explained earlier, a Blacklisted iPhone cannot be used in the country where the IMEI was turned bad.

-This means that if we remove the SIM lock from a blacklisted iPhone, then we can use it in other countries without any problems (Read more about how to unlock Under Contract & Active on another account iPhones).
+This means that if we remove the SIM lock from a blacklisted iPhone, then we can use it in other countries without any problems.

 This service is called a Premium IMEI Unlock (otherwise known as Premium Factory Unlock).
 This will be the ideal choice for someone who bought a blacklisted iPhone but lives in a different country than the one that blacklisted the iPhone.